Read more about the policies and issues Sunlight supports, monitors and develops around money in politics and open government data.

 In Washington, money talks.
 Well-financed special interests wield enormous influence and enjoy access to leaders that ordinary citizens do not.
 Here is a selection of our work bringing lobbying and campaign financing to light online.

-Sunlight advocates for greater transparency around the unregulated, unlimited outside money in our elections, which the DISCLOSE Act addresses.
+Sunlight advocates for greater transparency around the unregulated, unlimited outside money in our elections.

 Learn about the landmark 2010 Supreme Court case that loosened restrictions on campaign spending for corporations and labor unions.